Vietnam.vn - Nền tảng quảng bá Việt Nam

 Tối nay người Việt hãy nhìn lên trời ngắm sao Kim, Mộc, Hỏa, Thổ… 'diễu hành'- Ảnh 2.

-Mars and Venus are closest to Earth
+Mars and Venus are the closest planets to Earth.

 Tối nay người Việt hãy nhìn lên trời ngắm sao Kim, Mộc, Hỏa, Thổ… 'diễu hành'- Ảnh 3.